 Gondwana Link Ltd will have a Communications Plan approved by the Board and regularly updated.
-A Draft Plan currently exists but is dated.
+A Draft Plan currently exists but is currently being reworked.

-During late 2013 a review of communication involving a number of the groups was undertaken internally.
+A review of communication involving a number of the groups has been undertaken internally.
 Standard communication approaches, for both internal and external purposes, are clearly beyond the capacity of the existing staff, and the broad 'mass-media' promotion roles still need to sit with the various member groups.
-On that basis a revised strategy has been adopted, where staff at Gondwana Link Ltd will communicate primarily through social media, which can be done quickly and effectively.
-This also provides the readily accessible information base which groups can draw on for their broader communications, as well as being a readily accessible record of activity that donors and other supporters can review.
+However, there is an increasing need to accurately project the 'whole of Link' story, and to do it in a way that conveys the 'heart' of the program and is equitable to all groups.
+On that basis a revised strategy is being, with staff at Gondwana Link Ltd continuing to communicate primarily through social media, and also producing a number of broader higher profile items, such as the film 'Breathing life into Boodja' produced in 2019.
+We are also assembling a T readily accessible information base which groups can draw on for their broader communications, as well as being a readily accessible record of activity for donors and other supporters.